devjluvisi/TuneStudio2560/README.md

 - Integrate potentiometer with pause button to allow varying lengths of pause time instead of a hard coded one.
 - Allow users to edit the tone delays for their own songs.
 - Port TuneStudio2560 to other microcontrollers.
+- Attempt to fit the SD card library on the Arduino Uno's limited SRAM and Flash.
+Currently, the SD library takes up far too much space to port the SD functionallity of TuneStudio2560.
 ## Other Notes
 Check out [Arduino](https://www.arduino.cc/) to build your own fun prototyping projects.
 Check out [PlatformIO](https://platformio.org/) which provides a convenient way to create new Arduino projects with VS Code.